-Financial risk Impact for high financial risk assumptions Level of uncertainty Financial impact for assumptions with high level of uncertainty General assumptions District growth: the number of residential ratepayers is expected to grow each year as more dwellings are built or properties divided - details of expected areas of growth are outlined in Council's Growth Strategy which can be viewed on Council's website.
-High High The level of subdivision and development activity is difficult to forecast and High Every 1% of Development Contribution revenue not achieved will lead to a reduction Development contributions: the value of development contributions collected is dependent on the number of subdivision lots developed and on the level of new service connections taking place.
+Financial risk Impact for high financial risk assumptions Level of uncertainty Financial impact for assumptions with high level of uncertainty District growth: the number of residential ratepayers is expected to grow each year as more dwellings are built or properties divided - details of expected areas of growth are outlined in Council's Growth Strategy which can be viewed on Council's website.
+High The level of subdivision and development activity is difficult to forecast and High Every 1% of Development Contribution revenue not achieved will lead to Development contributions: the value of development contributions (DC) collected is dependent on the number of subdivision lots developed and on the level of new service connections taking place.
 A conservative approach is taken to forecasting DC revenue which may vary from the growth model and actuals.
-Council has assumed no significant or material changes to the current DC policy. forecast and carries a high level of uncertainty. in income of approximately \$71k, reducing available funding.
-Rates Increase: the following rates increases have been applied in line with the Financial Strategy contained in the 2021-31 Long Term Plan: Low Not applicable Low Not applicable General rates: a 2% increase, plus growth plus LGCI Water targeted rates (excluding metered water): increase by growth and LGCI (refer below for Metered water assumptions) Wastewater targeted rates: a 2% increase, plus growth plus LGCI Transport targeted rates: rate to contribute towards cost of new sealing, refer to Rating FIS on page 131.
-Deliberations on the Annual Plan 2022-23 resulted in a change from the 2021-31 Long Term Plan for the Flood Protection targeted rates.
-These rates have now been decreased by 1.5%.
-A growth component is factored into the rates revenue budget to reflect the increase in rateable properties in our District.
+Council has assumed no significant or material changes to the current DC policy. carries a high level of uncertainty. a reduction in income of approximately \$71k, reducing available funding.
+Rates Increase: the following rates increases have been applied: Low Not applicable Low Not applicable General rates: a 2% increase, plus growth plus LGCI Water targeted rates (excluding metered water): increase by growth and LGCI (refer below for Metered water assumptions) • Wastewater targeted rates: a 2% increase, plus growth plus LGCI Flood Protection targeted rates: increase by LGCI Transport targeted rates: rate to contribute towards cost of new sealing, refer to Rating FIS on page 132.
+The above rates increases are in line with the Financial Strategy contained in the 2021-31 Long Term Plan A growth component is factored into the rates revenue budget to reflect the increase in rateable properties in our district.
 Growth for water and wastewater is set at 80% of the general rates growth as not every new rateable property connects to water and wastewater.
+Metered water: increase of LGCI plus growth Medium Not applicable Medium Not applicable

-Financial risk Impact for high financial risk assumptions Level of uncertainty Financial impact for assumptions with high level of uncertainty Metered water: increased charges to \$3.03 m GST inclusive (31% increase).
-The LTP assumed an increase of LGCI only, plus growth).
-The larger increase is a result of Refining NZ confirming its decision to close the Marsden Point oil refinery and transition to an import- only fuel terminal business, as well as increased costs to comply with new drinking water requirements.
-Medium Not applicable Medium Not applicable Inflation: the impact of inflation has been factored into producing the prospective financial statements.
-This has been achieved by using a price level adjustor of 2.4% which is sourced from Business and Economic Research Limited (BERL) who constructed the forecast increases for Local Authorities in October 2021, referred to as Local Government Cost Index (LGCI) The main financial risk for Council is that operating and capital expenditure items rise faster than revenue items.
+Financial risk Impact for high financial risk assumptions Level of uncertainty Financial impact for assumptions with high level of uncertainty Inflation: The rates revenue has been uplifted by inflation being an averaged price level adjuster of 5.9% which is sourced from Business and Economic Research Limited (BERL) in October 2022.
+This is a specific Local Government inflator referred to as Local Government Cost Index (LGCI).
+The main financial risk for Council is that operating and capital expenditure items rise faster than revenue items.
 Due to the recent inflation increases being reported, the inflation risk is considered to be high.
 High The impact of inflation increases is difficult to budget and carries a high level of uncertainty.
-High If inflation is 1% more/ less than the BERL price level adjustor of 2.4%, operating expenditure (excluding finance and depreciation) would increase/ decrease by \$1.2m and capital expenditure by \$1.4m.
-COVID-19 Impacts: modelling follows assumptions that New Zealand remains in the COVID-19 Protection Framework, avoids widespread lockdowns, border restrictions are eased and the New Zealand economy gradually recovers.
-High The impact of COVID-19 is difficult to budget and carries a high level of uncertainty.
-High The impact of COVID-19 is uncertain and may result in variances against budget for the 2022- 23 year.
-Water reforms: this Annual Plan assumes that Council will continue to deliver water services over the 2022-23 financial year.
-Better off funding has not been included in this Annual Plan as Council are still considering this matter.
-Low Not applicable Low Not applicable
+High If inflation is 1% more/ less than the averaged BERL price level adjuster of 5.9%, operating expenditure (excluding finance and depreciation) would increase/ decrease by \$1.3m and capital expenditure by \$1.4m.
+Cyclone Gabrielle: the costs to repair the cyclone damage and associated subsidies have yet to be finalised, however indicative costs for Roading and Parks have been incorporated into this Annual Plan as well as any associated subsidies.
+High The impact from Cyclone Gabrielle repairs has not been finalised.
+High The impact from Cyclone Gabrielle repairs has not been finalised and may result in changes to the timing of delivery of the capital programme and operational maintenance.